Linear stability of the blowdown Ricci shrinker in 4D: A further block decomposition of and positive eigentensors

 \subsection{A further block decomposition of $L_f$}

 In this section, we observe that the matrices $\mathcal{Q}^J$, $\mathcal{P}^J$, and $\tilde{\mathcal{P}}^J$ admit further block decompositions, with blocks of size at most $4 \times 4$.
 This reduction makes demonstrating the nonpositivity of blocks quite tractable, in principle.
-We begin with the smaller $J_1^+$–anti-invariant case.
+We shall only need it when $J \in \{1, 2\}$ in any event.
+We begin with the smaller blocks in the $J_1^+$–anti-invariant case.